xungirl/xungirl.github.io/content/post/2_Powershell-config.md

 open this link [Nerd Fonts - Iconic font aggregator, glyphs/icons collection, & fonts patcher](https://www.nerdfonts.com/) select one satisfying yourself and download it.After downloaded it ,click and run it to install on your PC.

-4.open your terminal, setting.json,find the following code.Insert front name your select.
+4.open your terminal, setting.json,find the following code.Insert font name your select.

 ```json
 {